arbor-sim/arbor/doc/tutorial/mpi.rst

 The results
 ***********

-Before we execute the simulation, we have to understand how Arbor distributes the computational load over the ranks and executes the rest of the script.
-You can visualize this as a fork from the moment :py:func:`arbor.simulation.run` is reached.
-Here the computational load will be distributed and the subsequent execution of the script be different.
+Before we execute the simulation, we have to understand how Arbor distributes the computational load over the ranks.
+After executing ``mpirun``, all nodes will run the same script.
+In the domain decomposition step, the nodes will use the provided MPI communicator to divide the work.
+Once :py:func:`arbor.simulation.run` starts, each node wil work on their allocated cell ``gid``s.

-This is relevant as to the collection of results: these are not gathered for you.
+This is relevant for the collection of results: these are not gathered for you.
 Remember that in step **(14)** we store the handles to the probes; these referred to particular ``gid``s.
 The ``gid``s are now distributed, so on one node, the script will not find the cell referred to by the handle and therefore return an empty list (no results were found).

-In step **(18)** we check if the list has a nonzero length, so we can collect the results generated on this particular node.
-Since Arbor does not collect the results automatically, we have to write the results to disk and analyse them later.
-We query :py:attr:`arbor.context.rank` for the rank id to use in the filename where the result is stored.
+In step **(18)** we check, for each ``gid``, if the list returned by :py:func:`arbor.simulation.samples` has a nonzero length.
+The effect is that we collect the results generated on this particular node.
+Since we now have ``NRANKS`` instances of our script, and we can't access the results between nodes, we have to write the results to disk and analyse them later.
+We query :py:attr:`arbor.context.rank` to generate a unique filename for the result.

 .. code-block:: python